Skip to main content

 Model Answer 1:

 In today’s world, the idea of living without a mobile phone would certainly seem to be an absurd one to most people, who are used to relying on these little communication devices on a regular basis.
-But, today, I would like to talk about a time when I was not allowed to use my mobile phone.
+But today, I would like to talk about a time when I was not allowed to use my mobile phone.

-It was about a couple of years ago, when one of my close friends was seriously injured in an accident, and I needed to see him in a hospital.
+It was about a couple of years ago when one of my close friends was seriously injured in an accident, and I needed to see him in a hospital.
 When I heard the news about the accident, I was working in my office.
 So, it wasn’t really possible for me to know exactly how serious the accident was until and after I had arrived in the hospital.
 Anyway, when I arrived at the hospital, I found out that the accident was rather serious.
 In fact, I was told that the doctor was treating my friend in an emergency room.
-So, I just decided to wait outside of the emergency room with a few other family members of my injured friend, in case they needed me.
+So, I just decided to wait outside the emergency room with a few other family members of my injured friend, in case they needed me.

 Anyway, I was a bit disappointed initially after failing to call my family, but later on, I actually became glad of the fact that the hospital authority was actually trying to ensure a better treatment environment for all its patients.
-Besides, I also realized that making a phone call from hospital premises should never be a priority for the visitors if they really wish well for their friends and families.
+Besides, I also realised that making a phone call from hospital premises should never be a priority for the visitors if they really wish well for their friends and families.

 Sample Answer 2:

-A few months ago, I went to attend a written test as part of a job interview in a position in a multinational company.
+A few months ago, I went to attend a written test as part of a job interview for a position in a multinational company.
 I was not allowed to use my mobile phone in the exam room in this office.
 Though some of us initially thought that it was not necessary to ban the use of mobile phones in the exam hall, the authority did not take any risk about the security and fairness of the exam, I guess.
-The test was held in the regional branch of the company in Alice Springs in Australia.
+The test was held in the regional branch of the company in Alice Springs, Australia.

-I heard that a few candidates tried to cheat on the exam by using the internet on their mobile phones on a previous occasion and that is why the authority had decided to prohibit the use of any mobile phone or handheld device in the exam room.
+I heard that a few candidates tried to cheat on the exam by using the internet on their mobile phones on a previous occasion, and that is why the authority had decided to prohibit the use of any mobile phone or handheld device in the exam room.
 Consequently, I was unable to use my phone.
 I wanted to call my mom before I handed over the mobile phone to the exam coordinator, but when I tried to dial my mom, I was told to immediately turn off the mobile phone.

 I did not know that the authority decided to ban the use of any mobile phone because some dishonest candidates tried to cheat on the exam in some unfair ways.
 So I felt frustrated when I was ordered to switch my mobile phone off.
 But after I knew the real reason behind it, I felt that the decision was fair.
 I called my mom after I left the office after the test to let her know that I was doing fine.
-At that time no bad feeling about not being able to use my mobile phone lingered with me.
+At that time, no bad feelings about not being able to use my mobile phone lingered with me.

 Popular posts from this blog